-The Peer mentoring Program is your way to give back to the UTS Law community.
-Help fresh first year students transition into law school and provide them with valuable tips and tricks that will ease their university experience.
+The Peer Mentoring Program is your way to give back to the UTS Law community.
+Help first year students transition into law school, and provide them with valuable tips and tricks that will ease them into their university experience.

 Advocates Mentoring Program